ngnlang/ngn/README.md

 - globals (imports, statics, models, enums, functions)
 - sibling functions

+You must provide param types and a return type.
+If passing a function as a param, you can mark the param like `fn<param1_type, param2_type, paramN_type, return_type>`.
+For brevity and initial clarity, we do not show types in the below examples.

 ### Traditional block, explicit return
 ```ngn
 fn add(a, b) {